 Is load bank testing a regular part of your generator maintenance program?
 If it’s not, you significantly increase the risk of a mechanical failure during a power outage – at a time when you most need your generator to perform.
-Testing with power load banks helps maintain generator health and promote greater reliability.
+Generator load bank testing with power load banks helps maintain generator health and promote greater reliability.

 Load banks deliver a stable, controllable electrical load to a generator.
 They come in a variety of types, sizes, and configuration.
 They can be portable or permanent, provide AC or DC voltage, and range from a few kW to multiple MW.

-Tips for Using Power Load Banks for Generator Load Testing
+Tips for Using Power Load Banks for Generator Load Bank Testing

 - Monthly, use power load banks to test the generator at 30% load for at least 30 minutes.
 This testing process will keep engine parts lubricated.